Cross-Cutting Research Themes

 Cross-Cutting Research Theme

-Gender, as a multi-relational, intersectional category, has always been a powerful indicator of social place, but also a social binding agent.
+Gender, as a multi-relational category, has always been a powerful indicator of social place, but also a social binding agent.
 How are men and women assigned a social place and ascribed power, individually or in groups?
 How are social hierarchies, inequalities, differences or support networks created by the production of gendered, intersectional identities?
+Our research explores the construction, contradictions, and consequences of social hierarchies and probes the intersection of gender with class, race, age, and other markers of power and identity.
 Attention will be paid to the role of experts and knowledge, to practices ‘from below’, and the negotiation and strengthening of norms by situative performances.
-This involves a dialogue with new methods and theories from other disciplines such as gender studies and social sciences.
-The projects draw on a variety of methods, including social data analysis, corpus linguistics, and concepts such as intersectionality and inequality.
+This involves a dialogue with new methods and theories from other disciplines such as gender studies, queer studies, and social sciences.
+The projects draw on a variety of methods, including social data analysis, corpus linguistics, and concepts such as intersectionality, inequality, and the ‘doing’ of gender and other intersectional markers.

 Related Projects: